RiyaBulia12/Technical-questions/javascript.md

 32. ### Explain the difference between synchronous and asynchronous functions.
 <details><summary><b>Show Answer</b></summary>
+Synchronous and asynchronous are terms used to describe how functions or processes in computer programs execute and communicate with each other.

+A synchronous function is one that runs in a blocking manner, meaning that it halts the execution of the program until it completes its task.
+This means that the program waits for the function to finish before it can move on to the next line of code.
+Synchronous functions are typically straightforward and easy to read, but they can also make the program slow and unresponsive if they take a long time to complete.

+An asynchronous function, on the other hand, runs in a non-blocking manner, which means that it does not halt the execution of the program.
+Instead, it returns control to the program immediately and allows it to continue running while the asynchronous function is executed in the background.
+This means that other lines of code can be executed while the asynchronous function is running, which can improve the program's performance and responsiveness.

+Asynchronous functions typically use callbacks, promises, or async/await syntax to communicate their results back to the program.
+These methods allow the program to receive the result of the asynchronous function when it's done, without having to wait for it to complete.

+In summary, synchronous functions block the program until they finish their task, while asynchronous functions allow the program to continue running while they execute in the background.
 </details>

 33. ### What is event loop?
 What is the difference between call stack and task queue?